What is thermal resistance?

 What methodologies are available for thermal resistance testing?

 A range of both transient and steady state methods are available for testing at TAL.
 The Heat Flow Meter (HFM) is considered the gold standard method for determining the thermal resistance of insulation.
-Our HFM allows us to measure the thermal conductivity from -10 to 60 °C, and we offer services with multi-temperature point measurements, within ASTM C518-17 specifications.
+HFM allows us to measure the thermal conductivity from -10 to 60 °C, and we offer services with multi-temperature point measurements, within ASTM C518-17 specifications (see general HFM design schematic below).
 The Modified Transient Plane Source (MTPS) is well-suited for a wide range of materials.
 Specifically, the high-temperature MTPS configuration is ideal for testing insulations used in elevated temperature applications.

 Thermal Resistance Testing